-6) srcML Tagging: srcML is a tool developed by Collard et al. [21] which parses source code into an equivalent XML representation of the code. srcML wraps the source code with information from the Abstract Syntax Tree and generates tags for various AST elements.
-We use this information to tag the extracted source code elements with the AST elements it contains.
+6) srcML Tagging: srcML is a tool developed by Collard et al. [21] to parse source code into an equivalent XML representation. srcML wraps the source code with information from the Abstract Syntax Tree (AST) and generates tags for various AST elements.
+We use this information to tag the extracted elements with the AST elements it contains.
 This is to supply the learner with potentially useful information, for example, to differentiate between a method comment and an identifier name.